-In Traditional Chinese Medicine there is a saying “Where there is stagnation there is pain.”
+In Traditional Chinese Medicine, there is a saying “Where there is stagnation, there is pain”

 Another way they can be used is by cup gliding.
-This is very effective for people who have tissue that is very cold.
-It is very hard to get into the tissue and warm it up.
+This is amazingly effective for people who have tissue that is very cold.
+It is awfully hard to get into the tissue and warm it up.
 Using the cups to glide over the cold muscle pulls the stagnant fluids up to the surface creating a pink appearance.
-This bring some fluid to the surface, warms up the muscles and assist the therapist in getting deeper into the tissue.
-In turn it allows new blood to get to the muscle and it feels very good and is very relaxing.
+This brings some fluid to the surface, warms up the muscles and assist the therapist in getting deeper into the tissue.
+In turn it allows new blood to get to the muscle and it feels particularly good and is very relaxing.

 Cupping can affect the digestive system in a positive way and help draw out toxins in the body.
 Used properly, it can be used to cleanse and encourage a balanced state of homeostasis.